New Brunswick

 Health-related resources

-New Brunswick drug plan: The New Brunswick Drug Plan is a prescription drug plan that provides drug coverage for uninsured New Brunswick residents who have an active Medicare card.
-The drugs covered by the Plan are listed in the New Brunswick Drug Plans Formulary.
+New Brunswick drug plan: The New Brunswick Drug Plan is a prescription drug plan that offers drug coverage for uninsured New Brunswick residents who hold an active Medicare card.
+The drugs covered are listed in the New Brunswick Drug Plans Formulary.

-Cancer Patient Navigation Program: The Cancer Patient Navigation Program is a community based service with a goal to provide assistance and support to patients and their families throughout the cancer care journey, especially in the pre diagnostic and post treatment transition to cancer survivorship periods.
-The Cancer Patient Navigation program can help you and your family with questions about treatments, and how to secure financial resources for travel and medications.
+Cancer Patient Navigation Program: The Cancer Patient Navigation Program is a community based service with the aim to provide assistance and support to patients and their families throughout the cancer care journey, particularly in the pre-diagnostic and post-treatment transition to cancer survivorship periods.
+The Cancer Patient Navigation program can assist you and your family when it comes to questions about treatments, or how to obtain financial resources for travel and medications.

 Transportation resources

-Community Transportation Services: The New Brunswick Community Transportation Service is a provincial network of non-profit organizations that offer affordable, accessible transportation through volunteer drivers.
+Community Transportation Services: The New Brunswick Community Transportation Service is a provincial network of non-profit organizations that provide affordable, accessible transportation with the help of volunteer drivers.

 Foundation-based resources